Skip to content

 Never optimize for engagement.
 No metrics on time-on-site, click-through, notification open rates.
 These metrics create pressure to make the system addictive rather than useful.
 Their absence is a feature.

-Why the Anti-Revenue Is Strategic, Not Idealistic
+Why These Constraints Are Strategic, Not Idealistic

 • Cities pay because they trust the system isn't manipulating their residents